-Apps are big business, and they're one of the main reasons for the success of iOS.
+Apps are big business and one of the main reasons for the success of iOS.

-Android may shift more units than Apple's mobile platform, but the App Store still tends to get the lion’s share of the best apps, from high-end audio tools through to cutting-edge education offerings.
+Android may shift more units than Apple's mobile platform, but the App Store gets the lion’s share of the best apps, from high-end audio tools through to cutting-edge education offerings.

-But what can you get if you’re not willing to spend anything at all?
-Surprisingly, quite a lot; as our selection shows, fantastic free iPhone and iPad apps are available for all manner of tasks, from sprucing up photos and composing music through to keeping fit and exploring the world.
+But what can you get when unwilling to spend anything at all?
+Actually, loads; as our selection shows, fantastic free iPhone and iPad apps are available for all manner of tasks, from sprucing up photos and composing music through to keeping fit and exploring the world.

-(Many thanks to Pixeden for the fabulous iDevice mockups)
+(Many thanks to Pixeden for the fabulous device templates.)

 Travel and weather